jg-digital-media/jgdm_personal_dashboard_dom/README.md

 ## License

-You are free to use this apo as you wish.
+You are free to use this app as you wish.
 Attribution would be welcome.
 A shout out on social media and a link to my website would be appreciated.  https://www.jonniegrieve.co.uk

 [Back to Top](#jgdm_personal_dashboard_dom)